 Don’t neglect rugs as the statement piece of your living room.
-Perfectly chosen rug can create the atmosphere you desire.
+A perfectly chosen rug can create the atmosphere you desire.
 You need to ask yourself before you start sourcing what amount of money you can spend on a rug.
 Natural wool rugs cost about 250euro or more per square meter.
 So, an average rug measures 2x3meters.
 It’s up to you if you are willing to spend more than 1000euros for a natural rug.
-The price of course depends on a design and brand.
+The price, of course, depends on design and brand.
 Polyester rugs cost less but they are…polyester.

 How to Style Small Living Room #7: Don’t hang TV alone

 Place it in the bookshelf, or cover the rest of the wall with pictures.
-You see that bespoke furniture creates perfect wall statement.
-Also, don’t be afraid using bold colours for this piece of furniture.
-There is a variety of colours to use as yellow, blue, black, white… Try to free your mind and imagine your perfect furniture and colours without thinking much.
+You see that bespoke furniture creates a perfect wall statement.
+Also, don’t be afraid of using bold colors for this piece of furniture.
+There is a variety of colors to use as yellow, blue, black, white… Try to free your mind and imagine your perfect furniture and colors without thinking much.
 Just close your eyes and imagine.
 Then, take the workbook and start noting everything.

 How to Style Small Living Room #8: Choose furniture that “floats”

 If your room is not so big, try choosing furniture on little legs.
 It gives the room extra volume, no matter that bulky sofa can provide an extra place for storage.
 Don’t get caught on this!
 Better to use lighter furniture, believe me.